will-cornfield-316618 2.jpg

 The word radical comes from the latin radix which means root.
 Any radical act must get down to the root of things, which often lies below the surface, is hidden from view, taken for granted, yet is ultimately essential for existence.

-The radical embrace calls us to face and draw in near, as near as we can get, the very crux of the matter, the rub of our existence.
 We may have spent our whole life, up until now, running from our pain, ignoring our vulnerability, hiding from our own shadow.
-The radical embrace is about waking up, not only to the shadow, but to the deep, transformative power inherent there.
+The radical embrace is an embodied and relational approach to waking up, not only to the shadow, but to the deep, transformative power inherent there.

 rohit-tandon-101637.jpg